Geoff Pleiss

 Previously, I was a postdoc at Columbia University with John P. Cunningham.
 I received my Ph.D. from the CS department at Cornell University in 2020 where I was advised by Kilian Weinberger and also worked closely with Andrew Gordon Wilson.

+Interested in joining my lab?
 See the page on joining my lab for information on how to apply/contact me.

 Recent and Selected Publications